marcojr/-stMary_unit3_finalAssessment/README.md

-# Emergency Resource Allocation System
+# 🚨 Emergency Resource Allocation System

-This is a console-based Python application developed for the final assessment of Unit 3 at St. Mary.
-It simulates emergency resource management, allowing users to register incidents and resources, assign them based on availability and priority, and reallocate resources when necessary.
+This project is a small console-based Python app made for the final assessment of Unit 3 at St. Mary.
+It helps simulate how emergency resources (like ambulances, fire trucks, etc.) are managed, assigned and reallocated based on incident urgency and location distance.

 ---

-## 🚀 Features
+## ✨ What it does

-- Register incidents (location, type, priority, required resources)
+- Register incidents with details like location, type, priority and what kind of resources are needed
-- Manage emergency resources (ambulances, fire trucks, medical teams)
+- Register and manage emergency resources (ambulances, fire trucks, medical teams)
-- Assign resources automatically based on urgency and availability
+- Assign resources automatically – it chooses the **closest available one**
-- Reallocate resources to higher priority incidents when needed
+- If something urgent comes up, the system will try to **reallocate from less important stuff**
-- Console-based interface
+- Clean text interface with menu
-- Fully unit tested (with edge case coverage)
+- Covers edge cases and real scenarios with unit tests
-- Object-oriented and modular design
+- Fully built with OOP and nice modular files

 ---

-## 🧩 Technologies
+## 🛠 Tech Stuff

 - Python 3.10+
-- Standard Library only (no external dependencies)
+- Just standard Python (no fancy libraries needed)
-- `unittest` for test automation
+- Uses `unittest` for test coverage

 ---

-## ⚙️ How to Run the Application
+## ▶️ How to Run It

-1. Clone the repository:
+1. Clone this repo to your machine:

 ```bash
 git clone https://github.com/marcojr/-stMary_unit3_finalAssessment.git
 cd -stMary_unit3_finalAssessment
 ```

-2. Run the console interface:
+2. Run the app:

 ```bash
 python console_ui.py
 ```

+That’s it!
+You’ll see a menu with options to play with.

 ---

-## 🧪 How to Run the Tests
+## ✅ How to Run the Tests

-To execute all unit tests:
+To run **all** the tests (they live in the `tests/` folder):

 ```bash
 python -m unittest discover -v tests
 ```

-Or to run a specific test file (e.g., allocator):
+Or to run just the allocator tests:

 ```bash
 python run_allocator_tests.py